knative/docs/contribute-to-docs/templates/template-concept.md

 the following folders.”.
 Optionally, include bold lead-ins before each list item.

-**NOTE:** For the formatting to render correctly, you must add a line of whitespace between the list and the preceeding sentence.
+**NOTE:** For the formatting to render correctly, you must add a line of whitespace between the list and the preceding sentence.

 #### Markdown ordered list template